-Do not directly power wash the rear axle output seals.
-High pressure water can overcome the seals and contaminate the rear axle fluid.
-Contaminated fluid will decrease the life of the axle and should be replaced.
+Do not directly power wash the transfer case and/or front/rear axle output seals.
+High pressure water can overcome the seals and contaminate the fluid.
+Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.